Brigadoon Village Healthcare Team

 We’re committed to ensuring that our campers don’t need to miss out on the fun and impact of the camp experience to meet their medical needs.
 For this reason, we bring medications to them so they can return to their camp experience!

-• How are duties assigned?
+How are duties assigned?

-Medical staff are assigned to different shifts throughout the day, which they spend in the med centre and responding to radio calls.
+Healthcare staff are assigned to different shifts throughout the day, which they spend in the med centre and responding to radio calls.
 When campers or staff have acute concerns throughout the day, they’ll drop by the med centre or call for assistance on the radio; we always have several people on duty throughout the day.
-This might also mean helping our Camp Nurses with cleaning and admin of the med center.
+This might also mean helping our Camp Nurses with cleaning and admin of the med centre.

-• What does 'on-call' mean at Brigadoon?
+What does 'on-call' mean at Brigadoon?

 Once bedtime meds are done for the day, our medical staff also rotate overnight on-call duty.
 This means that whichever medical staff member is on-call for the night goes to sleep but with the radio nearby so that they can respond if there are any medical concerns overnight.
 Of course, there are always many other people around who can help troubleshoot concerns and help if it’s more complicated!

-• How is time off managed?
+How is time off managed?

 There is time off allocated to each member of the medical staff team each day, which means it could be spent going for a swim, having a nap or a shower break, calling home, or reading a book outside in the sun.

-Outside of the hours on duty in the medical centre, we encourage our Medical Staff to get involved in what’s happening at camp!
+Outside of the hours on duty in the medical centre, we encourage our Healthcare Staff to get involved in what’s happening at camp!
 Head to archery with a group of campers, play our evening program game alongside our campers, and you won’t want to miss our campfires and talent show!